jooby-project/jooby/md/doc/reactor/reactor.md

 }
 ```

-This is better than written N routes using the [Deferred API]({{defdocs}}/Deferred.html) route by route... but still there is one more option to help you (and your fingers) to right less code:
+This is better than written N routes using the [Deferred API]({{defdocs}}/Deferred.html)... but still there is one more option to help you (and your fingers) to right less code:

 ```java
 ...